San Francisco Bay Area: Arts

 The San Francisco Renaissance was an era of poetic activity centered in San Francisco and on poets such as Gary Snyder, Allen Ginsberg, Lawrence Ferlinghetti in the 1950s.
 The movement, which often included visual and performing arts, was heavily influenced by cross-cultural interests, particularly Buddhism, Taoism, and general East Asian cultures.

-The Bay Area is also home to a thriving computer animation industry led by Pixar Animation Studios and Industrial Light & Magic.
+The Bay Area hosts an active computer animation industry led by Pixar Animation Studios and Industrial Light & Magic.